Grovers Mill, New Jersey

 Grovers Mill is an unincorporated community located within West Windsor in Mercer County, in the U.S. state of New Jersey.
 It is centered around the intersection of Clarksville Road and Cranbury Road, adjacent to the community's mill-pond.
 It is 4 mi southeast of Princeton, 6 mi northwest of Hightstown, and 12 mi northeast of Trenton, the state capital.

 History

-The original saw/grist mill at Grovers Mill, 164 Cranbury Road.
-Viewed from Clarksville Road.

 The community grew around a saw/gristmill at 164 Cranbury Road, which was likely constructed in the mid-1700s.
 The mill's first owner was Daniel Wolsey in 1759.
 It is presumed that the adjacent mill pond was formed around the same time through the damming of the Bear Brook, whose flow through a concrete-walled raceway turned a large wooden water wheel for generations.

 Grovers Mill assumed various names depending on its ownership: "Woolsey's Mill" (1750s), "Wright's Mill" (1760s), "Bergen's Mill" (1770s-1805; 1811-1816), "Walker's Mill" (1805-1811), "Thomas' Mill"/"Bear Mill" (1816-1837), "Schwenger's Mill" (1837-1868), and, after Joseph H. Grover purchased it in 1868, "Grover's Mill".
 The apostrophe in the name is often not included in colloquial writing.